Capital hill: Astros, Nats put World Series eyes on pitching

 Instead, the Nationals bounced back.
 They earned a playoff spot, eliminated the favored Los Angeles Dodgers in the NL Division Series and swept the surging St. Louis Cardinals behind NLCS MVP Howie Kendrick.

-Their reward was a long wait for the World Series, which raised the old October question: rest or rust?
+For Washington, the city gets its first World Series since the Senators played in 1933.
+For the Nationals, the old October question: rest or rust?

 The Nationals will have a full week between games while the Astros, get only two days off.
 A fact on this: Boston had two more days of rest last year and beat the Dodgers.
 But before that, the past nine champions were the clubs had fewer rest.